 Before you can use retargeting ads on Facebook, you need a business account.
-It’s easy to sign up, the verification process is intuitive and simple to follow.
+It’s easy to sign up.
+The verification process is intuitive and simple to follow.
 Once you’ve signed up, you can get and integrate your pixel.
 A pixel is a snippet of code provided by Facebook that sets cookies, tracks users, and allows retargeting campaigns to work.
-Without it, your campaigns will not be as effective, and some may not work at all.
-Once you’ve integrated your pixel, use your Facebook business dashboard to test the code and ensure that it’s tracking correctly.
-If so, you can set up your audience and retargeting ads.
+Without it, your campaigns will not be as effective, and some may not work.
+Once you’ve integrated your pixel, use your Facebook business dashboard to test the code and ensure it’s tracking correctly.
+If so, you can set up your audience and retarget ads.

 Setting up Events

-Before you start targeting your audience, you need to set up events that Facebook can understand and interpret.
+Before you target your audience, you need to set up events that Facebook can understand and interpret.
 Some of the events include:

 - Add to Cart

 When users visit a particular page or perform a specified action, Facebook will use that information to record and interpret users’ behavior.
 You can use the data to refine your campaigns.